 Joint credit cards

-Primary cardholders
+Primary cardholder

-You’re the primary cardholder if you apply for a credit card and your name is on the credit card agreement.
+You’re the primary cardholder if you apply for a credit card and your name is on the agreement.
 You must be the legal age of majority in your province or territory to be a primary cardholder.

 As a primary cardholder, you:

 Any purchases made by an additional cardholder or authorized user will appear on your monthly statement.
-If you’re the primary cardholder, you’re ultimately responsible for paying for these purchases.
+If you’re the primary cardholder, you’re responsible for paying for these purchases.

-Additional cardholders and authorized users
+Additional cardholder and authorized user

 If you’re an additional cardholder, keep in mind: